Best Nintendo Switch cases in 2023

 The best premium Nintendo Switch case

-While it was originally designed for Hori's own controllers, the manufacturer has confirmed it also works excellently with Nintendo's hybrid console.
-There's space for Nintendo Switch games and a hardback shell for added protection, too.
+While it was originally designed for Hori's own controllers, the manufacturer has confirmed that it also works excellently with Nintendo's hybrid console.
+There's space for Nintendo Switch games and a hardback shell for added protection in here too.

 The best budget Nintendo Switch case

-While the Fintie Shockproof Hard Shell Carrying Case may not wow, its affordable price point and solid build quality mean it's a great pick for those who want to protect their console without shelling out too much.
+While the Fintie Shockproof Hard Shell Carrying Case may not impress in every possible regard, its super affordable price point and solid build quality mean it's a great pick for those who want to protect their console without shelling out too much.

 The best Nintendo Switch case for games

-The Younik Hard Travel Carrying Case features support for up to 19 Nintendo Switch games for a very competitive price point, which is more than enough room for your active play library on the go.
+The Younik Hard Travel Carrying Case features support for up to 19 Nintendo Switch games at a very competitive price point, which should be more than enough room to take a large chunk of your library on the go.

 The best Nintendo Switch case overall